davidshepherd7/electric-operator/README.md

 ## Contributing

 I'm using [Cask](https://github.com/cask/cask.el) to manage dependencies, so to run the tests you'll need to install cask then run `cask install` to install dependencies.
-Then the tests can be run with `make test`.
+Then the tests can be run with `./test.sh` (or manually with `ecukes`, but make sure you exclude tests tagged with `@known-failure`).

 Bug reports are also welcome!